Newman

 Newman has shown very soft population growth performance across periods assessed by AreaSearch

-Newman's population was approximately 4,593 as of February 2026.
-This figure represents an increase of 354 people since the 2021 Census, which reported a population of 4,239.
-The change is inferred from the estimated resident population of 4,588 in June 2024 and address validation since the Census date.
-Newman's population density was around 269 persons per square kilometer as of February 2026.
-This level of growth positions Newman within 1.5 percentage points of the national average (9.9%), demonstrating competitive growth fundamentals.
-Natural growth contributed approximately 60.2% of overall population gains during recent periods in Newman.
+Based on AreaSearch's analysis, Newman's population is around 4,593 as of Feb 2026.
+This reflects an increase of 354 people (8.4%) since the 2021 Census, which reported a population of 4,239 people.
+The change is inferred from the estimated resident population of 4,588 from the ABS as of June 2024 and address validation since the Census date.
+This population level equates to a density ratio of 269 persons per square kilometer, providing significant space per person and potential room for further development.
+Newman's 8.4% growth since the census positions it within 1.5 percentage points of the national average (9.9%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by natural growth, which contributed approximately 60.2% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch uses the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering projected demographic shifts, Newman is expected to increase by just below the median of national non-metropolitan areas, with an expected expansion of 402 persons to 2041 based on the latest annual ERP population numbers.
-This reflects an increase of approximately 8.6% in total over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilizing the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering the projected demographic shifts, a population increase just below the median of national non-metropolitan areas is expected, with the area expected to expand by 402 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 8.6% in total over the 17 years.

 Frequently Asked Questions - Population